DanielCufino/devrel-public-workshops/README.md

 1. Review the new Home page.
 There won't be much here to start, but you'll change that momentarily!
 2. Explore the Dags and Assets tabs.
 See if you can get an understanding of the relationship between the DAGs in the environment so far.
 What dependencies currently exist?
-3. Unpause all of the DAGs, then try running one.
-Run the `selected_quotes` DAG, either by triggering the DAG, or creating an asset event.
+3. Unpause the `raw_zen_quotes` and `selected_quotes` DAGs.
+Run the `raw_zen_quotes` DAG, either by triggering the DAG, or creating an asset event.
 Is there a difference between the two methods?
-4. Note what happens after `selected_quotes` has run.
+4. Note what happens after `raw_zen_quotes` has run.
 Do any other DAGs run?
+5. Try unpausing the `personalize_newsletter` DAG.
+It should run automatically once, but it will fail.
+The failure is expected, and you will fix it in the next exercise.
+The Airflow 3 UI makes it easier to navigate to task logs.
+See if you can figure out what went wrong with `personalize_newsletter`.
-5. Switch to dark mode 😎
+6. Switch to dark mode 😎

 ## Exercise 2: Use Assets